 About Manx Museum

-The island itself is a self-governing Crown dependency in the Irish Sea between the English mainland and Northern Ireland.
+The Isle of Man is a self-governing Crown dependency in the Irish Sea between the English mainland and Northern Ireland.
 HRH Queen Elizabeth II is the head of state (also holding the official title Lord of Mann), it measures 572 square km (roughly a third of the size of Hertfordshire) and has a population of around 85,000.

-The Manx Museum in Douglas on the island’s eastern edge takes visitors on a fascinating interactive journey through ten millennia if Manx history.
-The national art collection includes work by John Miller Nicholson, Archibald Knox and Hugh Dachinger, an Austrian-Jewish artist who was interned on the island during WWII.
+Open between 9.30am and 4.30pm daily, the Manx Museum in Douglas on the island’s eastern edge takes visitors on a fascinating interactive journey through ten millennia if Manx history.
+The national art collection includes work by John Miller Nicholson, Archibald Knox and Hugh Dachinger, an Austrian-Jewish artist who was interned on the island during World War Two.

 A list of the best Viking sites, museums and ruins to visit, from the fortress at Trelleborg to Jelling archaeological site and more, includes an interactive map of Viking places to visit.